Estrada shuts down struggling Mariners as Toronto rolls 5-1

 Paxton was able to get through the seventh thanks to inning-ending double plays in the first, third and fifth innings, and another key double play in the seventh.
 He struck out seven and has allowed three earned runs or fewer in 14 of his last 17 starts.

-Toronto added two more runs off Seattle's bullpen on Justin Smoak's RBI single in the eighth and Brandon Drury's double in the ninth.
+Toronto added two more runs off Seattle's bullpen on Justin Smoak's RBI single off Sam Tuivailala in the eighth and Brandon Drury's double off James Pazos in the ninth.
 Toronto has scored 10 runs - seven earned - off Seattle's bullpen in the first three games of the series.

 TRAINER'S ROOM